-Even with this scheme in place, still the normal superannuation contributions limits apply, which limits the amount of pre-tax contributions to $25,000.
+Even with this scheme in place, still, the normal superannuation contributions limits apply, which limits the amount of pre-tax contributions to $25,000.

 Where one of the benefits of the FHSS Scheme comes to play is the tax savings from those additional pre-tax contributions being made.
-This is because those funds entering the super account is taxed at 15%.
+This is because those funds entering the super account are taxed at 15%.

-The benefit arises when comparing making pre-tax salary sacrifices, compared to your normal take home pay contributions.
+The benefit arises when comparing making pre-tax salary sacrifices, compared to your normal take-home pay contributions.

 To better understand the benefits, we will use the example published in ‘The Sydney Morning Herald’.
-Basically, it went along the lines of comparing a full-time employee on a wage of $70,000 who was to salary sacrifice $500 pre-tax dollars, instead of keeping that money as normal take home pay.
+Basically, it went along the lines of comparing a full-time employee on a wage of $70,000 who was to salary sacrifice $500 pre-tax dollars, instead of keeping that money as normal take-home pay.
 Where does the benefit lie in this example?

 The article further went on to explain that the benefit arose when the $500 contribution arrived in the Superfund, as it is taxed at 15%.
 So, in theory, the $500-dollar contribution translates to $425 hitting your Superfund once tax is removed.

-Comparing this to the $500 that would have been normal take home pay, there would have only been $350 in your pocket, after tax.
+Comparing this to the $500 that would have been normal take-home pay, there would have only been $350 in your pocket, after tax.
 So, having $425 actually entering your super is definitely a big benefit.

 To withdraw the voluntary super contributions and earnings you have made under the FHSS, you need to first request a determination from the Commissioner of Taxation.